 3. Make a list of topics you would put on your blog.

 Once I started to understand what others were searching for, sharing about, or trying to do, it gave me lots of ideas about what I could blog about that would be of real interest.
 I started a “cheat sheet” of one line topics to focus on.
 Then as I blogged I would pick out a topic of interest and do further research on it.
 Some topics, because it was a passion niche for me required little to no research.
 I just had the background to begin with to start blogging about.
 Other topics were fun to research because hey I was already interested in my niche for my blog.

 4. Determine your goals for your blog.

-Not sure if you have goals but you should have them.
-But I for one knew my blog would become my future career if possible.
+Not sure if you have goals?
+OK stop right here because you need to set a few.
+I for one knew my blog would become my future career if possible.
 I’d worked for enough companies; watched them want overtime with no pay and furloughs when times got rough that I knew I wanted to be my own boss.
 My goals were clear.
 Build a business I loved.
 Replace my old income.
 Do a job to help others.
 Do something I was interested in.
 Have a little personal freedom.

 Having clear goals makes the hard work and potentially long hours starting your website/blog much easier.

 5. Decide on a budget for your blog.